Phoenix swelters above 110F for entire month of July as wildfires erupt in California

 Monday marked the 31st day in a row that Arizona’s largest city - one of the fastest-growing in the United States - experienced potentially deadly levels of heat

-The city of Phoenix has gone for an entire month with temperatures above a broiling 110F (43.3C), an unprecedented stretch even for a city known as “Valley of the Sun”.
+The city of Phoenix has gone for an entire month with temperatures above a broiling 110F (43.3C), an unprecedented stretch even for a city known as the “Valley of the Sun”.

 Monday marked the 31st day in a row that Arizona’s largest city – one of the fastest-growing in the United States – experienced potentially deadly levels of heat.